Select Page

 in its success:

-• United States: As the leading Western power, the United
+United States: As the chief of the Western allies, the United

-• United Kingdom: The British Royal Air Force (RAF) also
+United Kingdom: The British Royal Air Force (RAF) also leads the AEW&CI era as another of the earliest experiments in the penyelenggaraan airframe productivity.

 the blockade in May 1949.